pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/insights/_index.md

 Organizations with Data Export enabled are able to export all resources matching a particular query in CSV format.

-For a more detailed description of CSV schema, see the [documentation](export).
+For a more detailed description of CSV schema, see the [export documentation](export).

 ## APIs